 Indians are the biggest foreign property buyers in Dubai.
 They plough billions of dollars into the region in search of safe offshore assets and lucrative returns.
-Indrajit Basu
+Indrajit Basu reports.

 In the first half of this year, Indians spent $1.9 billion on property in Dubai.
 That made them the biggest group of foreign buyers in the emirate, ahead of British buyers, who spent $1.1 billion in the period, and Pakistanis, who spent